Jekyll Island 4-H Center

 The Jekyll Island 4-H Center has been connecting children to Georgia's coastal environment since 1983.
 We now reach more than 13,000 people each year through our Environmental Education Program and Summer Camp Program, using hands-on techniques to engage young minds.

-Important Facility/Program Update
+Important Facility/Program Update - Fall 2014

-.
+Starting in July 2014, Georgia 4-H embarked on a new partnership with the Jekyll Island Authority that will improve, renovate, and expand the facilities that have served since 1983 as the Jekyll Island 4-H Center.
+Due to the constraints of the construction/renovations that have spread across the entire campus, the Jekyll Island 4-H Center had to suspend our overnight Environmental Education and Summer Camping Programs on December 5th, 2014 and had to vacate the Jekyll 4-H campus effective January 2015 .
 A new facility, the Jekyll Island Youth and Learning Center, will serve as the new home for Georgia 4-H programming on Jekyll Island and is targeting a fall 2016 completion date.
 Georgia 4-H looks forward to returning to these new updated facilities to continue offering students our same great environmental education field studies and summer camp fun.
 While we are unable to offer residential programming during the ongoing construction, we are still able to conduct Georgia 4-H Environmental Education day programming from our 4-H Tidelands Nature Center here on Jekyll Island.
 For more information about Georgia 4-H EE day programming on Jekyll, please contact Richard Chewning @ 912.635.5032 or firstname.lastname@example.org.